Junior State of America: Winter Congress convention

-Winter Congress is structured similar to the United States Congress: students are divided into Senate and House of Representative committees.
+Winter Congress was structured similar to the United States Congress: students are divided into Senate and House of Representative committees.
 Student delegates pass bills in committees and then in floor sessions of the Senate and House.
 If a bill passes both houses, it becomes JSA law.

 Regional conferences

 There are also smaller, regional conferences and chapter-conferences ("chapter-cons") which occur on a local level.
 Regionals are run by the Mayors and Vice-Mayors of Regions along with the Regional Cabinet members that they appoint.
 Chapter-cons are usually hosted by chapters at individual schools and are not officially JSA-sponsored events.

 Elected positions and cabinet

 As a student-run organization, each JSA state holds elections yearly at the Spring State conventions to elect student elected officials who serve one-year terms.
 Each state elects a Governor and Lieutenant Governor, as well as various other offices that differ from state to state.
 These officials each appoint a small cabinet that helps them run the organization by completing tasks such as organizing convention logistics, writing debates, producing publicity materials, founding new chapters, and running websites.
-There is also a National Cabinet appointed by the Council of Governors.
+There was also a National Cabinet appointed by the Council of Governors.
 JSA officials and cabinet members are typically extremely dedicated to JSA, and often spend many hours per week doing their jobs.